The pros and cons of a broking career

 - Cost: $79.95

-- Turnaround time: Up to 10 business days
+- Turnaround time: Instant, or up to 10 business days

 If the company you are working with has a subscription with Equifax, they can complete a report on the spot if you sign their privacy declaration.